Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-notes.md

 leader turns clockwise 1 time to the left of the slot into a [left shoulder-lock].
 The back part of the hand should be firmly placed on the follower's right shoulder for leading the following step.

+This pattern can be followed by a [reverse whip].

 #### Short right-side inside turn